-In short, you should water your pothos every 4 – 7 days.
+You should water pothos every 5 – 8 days.
 However, instead of focusing on a schedule, keep looking at the soil.
 If you see dryness, immediately water them thoroughly so that it reaches to the root of the pothos plant.

 - Reasons why you see dripping water from a pothos plant

 - Some Golden pothos companion plants you can see

 Now, we will also cover all the necessary details that will enable you to take proper care of your plant in the following section.